Suresh-Panchala/BeagleBoneBlack/README.md

 2. Installing Cross Compiler Toolchain:

-	Cross-Compiler is nothing but, a Compiler which runs in host machine ( Ex : Laptop ) and produce executables for the target machine (Ex : BeagleBone, RaspberryPi, Panda Board, etc.).
+	Cross-Compiler is nothing but, a Compiler which runs in host machine ( Ex : Laptop ) and produce executables for the target machine
+	(Ex : BeagleBone, RaspberryPi, Panda Board, etc.).
+	Choosing and Installing Cross-Compiler is depends upon the Architecture we are going to build the executables.

+        In, Our Scenario